derekriemer/nvda-crashHero/readme.md

 # How to use:
-From the crash saver preferences, select "Save Directory".
-Click browse.
-Find the directory to house your crashes.
-Note that a crashes directory will be created here.
+in the crash saver preferences,   there are two options.
+There is an edit field with your current crashes directory in it.
+By activating the "pick  a directory" button, you can choose   where to house your crashes.
+Note that a crashes directory will be created under the directory you choose.
 Now, click okay.
 This is all!
 Next time NVDA crashes, A dialog will appear when it reboots itself.
 This dialog asks you what you were doing when NVDA crashed.
 Type what you were doing in a sentence or two.
 Good things to include here are: